SMooreSwe/TailwindPortfolio/README.md

 ## Backend

 To refresh my skills with GraphQL, I recently added a GraphQL backend, which can be seen [here](https://github.com/SMooreSwe/portfoliobackend).
-The server is now deployed at render.com and connects to a PostgreSQL database, hosted on supabase.com.
-The frontend code has been amended to display projects from this server.
-This means that further projects added to the database will programatically expand the project scroller and generate their own slide.
-I can distinguish between projects that are and are not deployed and the project displays buttons to the relevant links reflecting this.
+The server was deployed at render.com and connected to a PostgreSQL database, hosted on supabase.com, due to provisioning, the data is now stored locally and the slides programatically generated, along with the correct buttons, as required for each project.

+In an earlier deployment the frontend code has been amended to display projects from this server.
+This means that further projects added to the database would programatically expand the project scroller and generate their own slide.
+As is currently in place, this could distinguish between projects that are and are not deployed and the project displays buttons to the relevant links reflecting this.

 ## Next Steps